hummbl-dev/HUMMBL-Unified-Tier-Framework/HUMMBL_Unified_Tier_Framework_v1.0.md

 ### 6.3 Intellectual Property Statement

-**Copyright © 2025 HUMMBL Systems LLC.
+**Copyright © 2025 HUMMBL, LLC.
 All Rights Reserved.**

 **Proprietary Components:**
-The following elements are proprietary intellectual property of HUMMBL Systems and may not be reproduced, modified, or distributed without explicit written permission:
+The following elements are proprietary intellectual property of HUMMBL and may not be reproduced, modified, or distributed without explicit written permission:

 - Tier 5 operationalization criteria and application protocols
 - 5-question wickedness scoring methodology and rubrics